 Veterans and eligible dependents must complete the steps outlined below to start using their G.I.
 Bill.
 Please download the VA Packet.

-Effective Fall 2014, all new and returning students must complete assessment, orientation and an educational plan in order to be eligible for priority registration.
-Assessment, orientation and an educational plan must be completed unless you meet one of the exemptions listed at the bottom of the page.
+All new and returning students must complete assessment, orientation and an educational plan in order to be eligible for priority registration.

 - Cost of Attendance

-Step 4 Apply for VA Education Benefits online atwww.gibill.va.gov
+Step 4.
+Apply for VA Education Benefits online at www.benefits.va.gov/gibill

 - If you are eligible for another benefit program as well as the Post-9/11 GI Bill (Chapter 33), you should review the side-by-side comparison of benefits under each program.